 the pre-dawn Northern sky.
 There was a complete covering of light cloud

 as far as I could see.
 Suddenly a bright disc-like shape slid into view

 from the West, moving Eastwards beneath the cloud base:

 I reached for my Olympus digicam and took a single shot before the mysterious visitor disappeared behind the high trees that form the Eastern boundary of my garden.
 The picture above has been enhanced using PSP, but only in terms of contrast and brightness....

 Incidentally: a correspondent has just pointed out the darkish sphere to the bottom right of the photo.
 I didn't see it at the time and have no idea what it might be!

 through some of the new contributions, I suddenly recalled a singular

-experience of my own that took place in Derbyshire some years ago.
+experience of my own that took place in Derbyshire many years ago.

 of the boys, knowing of my interest in Astronomy, invited me to name the